-The "on-off" trigger of your router is equipped with a "lockon" feature which is convenient when operating for extended periods of time.
+The "on-off" trigger of your router is equipped with a "lock-on" feature which is convenient when operating for extended periods of time.
 The "lock-on" button is located in the upper portion of the "on-off" trigger.
 It works similar to a rocker switch.
 To lock on, fully depress "on-off" trigger, then depress "lock-on" button in top of "on-off" trigger and release.
 You will feel the "lock-on" button as it snaps "on-off" trigger into lock position.
-To release the lock, depress protruding portion of the "lock-on" button.
+To release the lock, depress "on-off" trigger at any point along trigger body, or depress protruding portion of the "lock-on" button.